On the performance of downlink NOMA in underlay spectrum sharing: Results and Discussion

 In Fig.~\ref{Fig_CapPowIntCSI}, the average achievable sum-rate for the PowIntICSI NOMA/OMA system is shown for different values of $N$ and $P_{\mathrm{peak}}$.
 Interestingly, the difference between the sum-rate of the NOMA systems with $P_{\mathrm{peak}} = 45$ dB and $50$ dB is less significant in the interference-constrained regime, whereas the performance difference between the two systems becomes significant in the power-constrained regime.

 Fig.~\ref{Fig_CapPowIntNoCSI} shows the average achievable sum-rate for PowIntSCSI NOMA and OMA systems for different values of $N$ and $P_{\mathrm{peak}}$.
 It is noteworthy from the figure that for a fixed $N$ in the interference-constrained regime, the sum-rate for the NOMA/OMA system is \emph{exactly} the same for both $P_{\mathrm{peak}} = 45$ dB and $50$ dB, because of the same reason as explained previously for~Fig.~\ref{Fig_OutPowIntNoCSI}.
-Also, as explained for the previous figure, the achievable rate for both NOMA and OMA systems saturates in the power-constrained regime, due to the fact that the power transmitted from the ST is constant and independent of the value of $I$.
+Also, as explained for the previous figure, the achievable rate for both NOMA and OMA systems saturates in the power-constrained regime (see~\eqref{Sec_IntNoCSI_CapClosed}, with $P_t^*$ replaced by $P_{\mathrm{peak}}$) for NOMA, due to the fact that the power transmitted from the ST is constant and independent of the value of $I$.

 Fig.~\ref{Fig_CapOneBit} depicts the average achievable sum-rate performance of the PowIntOneBit NOMA and OMA systems for different values of $N$ and $P_{\mathrm{peak}}$.
 For a fixed value of $N$ in the interference-constrained regime, the sum-rate of the NOMA/OMA system with larger $P_{\mathrm{peak}}$ achieves lower sum-rate as compared to the NOMA/OMA system with smaller $P_{\mathrm{peak}}$, because of the same reason as explained previously for~Fig.~\ref{Fig_OutOneBit}.
 Therefore, having a higher peak power budget in the PowIntOneBit NOMA/OMA system is not always beneficial in the interference-constrained regime.
 However, in the power-constrained regime, a larger value of $P_{\mathrm{peak}}$ results in a higher achievable sum-rate.